Protective equipment in gridiron football: Helmet

-Football helmets are the logo of the team and the team colors.
+Football helmets bear the logo of the team and the team colors.
+By the mid-1980s, the football helmet had become a complex, highly engineered piece of equipment.
+The inside of the helmets was lined with foam padding and plastic pods, or an inflatable layer designed to absorb the shock of impact and create as tight as fit as possible.
+In 1995. the football helmet went high-tech, when a new rule permitted quarterbacks to have a radio transmitter in their helmets, making it possible for a team’s coach to call in plays without the need for elaborate sideline semaphore.

 There are several styles of face masks and chin straps available.
 The selection is left to the player, with quarterbacks generally selecting more open masks with maximum visibility.

 Each position has a different type of face mask to balance protection and visibility.
 There are at least 15 different facemask styles.
 New design for the helmet includes an integrated faceguard featuring shock absorbing "Energy Wedges" that reduce the force of impacts to the faceguard.

 A recent addition to the football helmet is a visor or eye shield, traditionally used to protect players from eye injuries or glare.
 Former Chicago Bears quarterback Jim McMahon was the first to wear a visor/shield.
 The visors started out as clear or smoked, but now come in colors ranging from blue, gold, black, rainbow, silver, or amber.
-The visor/shield is used at the player's discretion.
+The clear visor/shield is used at the player's discretion.
+The NFL requires medical clearance related to migraines and sun sensitivity for tinted, sunglass like, visors.
+An exception has been made for players with Oakley sponsorships: The company's light pink tinted "Prizm Shield" visors may be worn.

 The helmet fitting process starts by measuring the player's head with calipers.
 Based on measurements taken, a helmet shell of the appropriate size and style is chosen.
 Then, padding is added to ensure that the helmet fits the player's head.
 Padding consists of both foam rubber pads and inflatable (air) pads.
 Both the top and side padding include inflatable bladders that customize the fit.
-Once the helmet is in place on the player's head, the inflater bulb is applied to two points on the outside of the helmet.
+Once the helmet is in place on the player's head, the inflator bulb is applied to two points on the outside of the helmet.
 The jaw pads are fitted to ensure that the lower part of the helmet is snug against the player's face.
 The helmets that most NFL teams use are remarkably light, and once the pads are in place, there is no movement or shifting on the player's head.